 Mayor Murray Weems has issued a citywide curfew beginning Thursday and continuing through April 16 and banned on public gatherings until further notice to help prevent the spread of the novel coronavirus.

 The curfew will begin at 10 p.m.
 Thursday and continue each night from 10 p.m. to 5 a.m.

-The following arrests were reported for January 2- 9 in Newton County.
-This report was compiled from the daily blotter at the Newton County Jail and the arrest log at Union Police Station.
+The following arrests were reported for March 20-27 in Newton County.
+This report was compiled from the daily blotter at the Newton County Jail.

 Two men are behind bars after Union Tobacco Store was burglarized late Thursday night and three bags of chips were stolen.